shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-We can run the following script to reprocess the derivative:
+Run the following script to reprocess the derivative for all existing photos.
+It fetches the photos in batches, downloads the image into the permanent storage,
+reprocesses the specific derivative, persist the change, and deletes old derivative.

 ```rb
 Photo.paged_each do |photo|